awasson/civiTAX/README.md

 civiTAX: A civiCRM tax field extension
 =====================================

+MARCH 4, 2014: TAXABLE TRANSACTIONS WORK AND I'VE STARTED ON REPORTING.
 MARCH 3, 2014: THE CIVICRM TAX EXTENSION PROJECT IS BACK ON TRACK.

 NOTE: 	This extension has been updated for CiviCRM 4.3.x and higher